• Skip to main content

 • Share

 Parent volunteers in middle school can be tricky to find.
 I admit that I was jealous of my elementary teacher friends.
 They had classroom parties, room moms, and parent volunteers for field trips.
 I mentioned this to a friend, and she asked, “Have you asked them?
 Just make a quick sign up form.”
 So I did.
 I asked parents to return the form with various ways they would help checked.
-It was incredible and well worth the time to get it all set up and organized.
+It was incredible and well worth the time to get it all set up and organized, so let’s talk about how to do it.

 parent volunteers in middle school